 Del Cerro Real Estate Guide

-At a glance: Del Cerro is a hillside/Navajo market where value often turns on view, lot usability, remodel level, garage function, and proximity to SDSU, Lake Murray, or Mission Trails routes.
-Buyers should compare it with San Carlos, Allied Gardens, College Area, and La Mesa depending on lifestyle and commute.
+Del Cerro is a hillside Navajo-area market — value often turns on the view, the lot usability, the remodel level, the garage function, and the proximity to SDSU, Lake Murray, and the Mission Trails access.
+Buyers compare it with San Carlos, Allied Gardens, College Area, and La Mesa depending on lifestyle and commute.
+Del Cerro sits in the Navajo planning context with Grantville, Allied Gardens, and San Carlos — which explains why it belongs to a hillside, eastern San Diego value band tied to access, topography, and older-home stock.

 Del Cerro FAQ